 Vintage Necchi Sewing Machine Values

-- A 1950s Necchi Supernova with its original cabinet and all its accessories sold for about $500.
+- A 1950s Necchi Supernova with its original case and all its accessories sold for about $585.

-- A Necchi BF Mira in beautiful condition with its cabinet and accessories sold for about $400.
+- A Necchi BF Mira in functional but somewhat rough condition with its case and some accessories sold for about $100.

-- A Necchi BU that had been fully serviced and was in good condition sold for $175.
+- A Necchi BU that had many accessories, including the original case, and was in good condition sold for about $270.

 Where to Buy Vintage Necchi Sewing Machines for Sale

-Because Necchi sewing machines have heavy metal parts and substantial cabinets, they can be expensive to ship.
+Because vintage Necchi sewing machines have heavy metal parts and substantial cabinets, they can be expensive to ship.
 For this reason, it's good to look for them at local antique shops, estate sales, and thrift stores.
 You can also watch classified ads for deals.
 If you take the time to wait for the perfect machine, you could end up with a vintage Necchi you'll love for decades to come.
+Now it's time to consider another classic, vintage White sewing machines.